Blog

 Data classification is necessary for financial institutions because it helps minimise the risk of data breaches, a major concern in an increasingly dangerous cyber landscape, especially as the financial sector is the most targeted and breached industry.

 By sorting data into categories like confidential, internal, and public, organisations can apply the right level of protection to sensitive information—especially personal financial details and authentication data.
 This tailored approach makes it much harder for attackers to access high-value data.
+The risk is heightened when sensitive data resides in cloud-based SaaS applications like Google Drive, where access controls and visibility need careful management.

 Data classification also supports cybersecurity frameworks like Zero Trust, which requires that every access request is verified and authenticated before data is shared.
 Categorising data allows organisations to control access more effectively, ensuring only authorised personnel handle sensitive information.